hora-prediction/recipes-rss-vagrant-ansible/README.md

 At startup, vagrant creates all VMs spcified in the ```Vagrantfile```.
 When all VMs are created, vagrant executes the ```bootstrap-ansible.sh``` script on the control node.
 This script installs ansible on the control node and executes the ansible playbook ```run.yml``` which sets up and starts the application.

 ## System requirements
-- A Windows, Mac, or Linux host machine with
+- A Linux host machine with
    - 8 GB of RAM (this setup consumes approx. 6 GB)
    - 20 GB of disk space in home directory
 - with the following packages installed